namanbhandari1/capstone/Technical_Report.md

 ### Recommendations

 A vector is created based on the benefits selected by the user and is compared against my `no_dupes` matrix.
 I perform a calculation called `cosine similarity`, using the scikit-learn cosine similarity library, which calculates the mathematical distance between two vectors.
-Based on such similarity, and list of matching plan types are shown:
+Based on such similarity, a list of matching plan types are shown:

 <p align="center">
 <img src="assets/tabulate.png" />